 Also I thought about format: I want each new book to share a new way of making the book format work for a GM.
 So I thought up the thing where each area on the map contains the entire area description.
 That 2 page spread is the formal crux of it: if people start copying the "paragraph crawl" format then that book is doing its job.
-(Well even if its not, I used the book so its still doing its job).
+(Well even if its not, I used the book on sunday so its still doing its job).

 The rest of the material was importing the Vornheim approach to cities to a wilderness crawl.